 Sometimes, these gifts may seem meager or inadequate, like simple bread and wine.
-But those are the times we must remember that Christ is there with us, giving thanks for us, and breaking us so he can share himself through our lives with this broken world.
+But those are the times we must remember that Christ is there with us, giving thanks for us, and sharing us so through our lives he can share himself with this broken world.